How to Make Your Substack Posts Perform Better

 Information about how your posts are performing can be found in two places in your publication dashboard:

-In the Stats > Email section, you get information about how each email performed.
-The information is organised into a table that displays email open rates and subscriptions driven by each post.
+On the [AUDIENCE] > Stats > Posts page, you get information about how each email performed.
+The information is organised into a table that displays views, engagement, email open rates and subscriptions driven by each post.
+Scroll right in the table header to see all the stats.

 Hot tip: you can sort the table by clicking the column header.
 For example, if you want to see which post got the most subscribers, click on the column heading ‘Free subscriptions driven by the post’.
 If you want to see which had the highest open rate, click ‘Open Rate’ in the header row.

-In the Posts section of your dashboard, you can see different stats.
-There is more detail about how individual posts performed, but you can’t easily compare posts with each other.
+In the main [CONTENT] > Posts section of your dashboard you can also see stats for each post, but you can’t easily compare posts with each other.

 What’s a good open rate?